The Sound of Music at Regent’s Park Open Air Theatre

 This renewal of the classic The Sound of Music is surprisingly fresh and exciting.
 Funny and uplifting, the show makes marvellous use of the Regent’s Park Open Air Theatre.
 It is a delight to watch.

-The Sound of Music is on at Regent’s Park Open Air Theatre until 7th September 2013, for further information or to book visit here.
+The Sound of Music is at Regent’s Park Open Air Theatre until 7th September 2013.
+For further information or to book visit the theatre’s website here.